- Part 1: Introduction

 - Reduce incidents of disrespect and aggression at the secondary level as measured through the implementation of a Code of Conduct and compliance with the Dignity for All Students Act (DASA).
 This has been documented through building reports and bus discipline referrals and the SED Violent Incident and DASA Reports.
 Alternative programs, counseling, and at-risk programs have addressed this.
 Staff has also received training on violence prevention at each level.

 - Improve school climate and academic achievement.
 Workshops will be provided for staff and students on anti-bias, antiracist and anti-hate behaviors, avoidance of substance abuse and conflict resolution.
 Staff will receive training in bullying prevention, crisis intervention, and dealing with challenging student behaviors.

 Our schools will foster learning, safety, civility, respect and caring.
-There remains a commitment to academic excellence, achieving high standards, participatory decision making, and encouraging positive relationships between staff and students.
+There remains commitment to academic excellence, achieving high standards, participatory decision making, and encouraging positive relationships between staff and students.
 Guilderland Schools recognize that safety and well-being are directly related to students’ academic, social and emotional development.